invopop/gobl/regimes/pt/README.md

 | NC | Nota de crédito | `debit-note` | |

 ### `TaxCountryRegion` (País ou região do imposto)

+AT's `TaxCountryRegion` (País ou região do imposto) specifies the region of taxation (Portugal mainland, Açores or Madeira) in a Portuguese invoice.
+GOBL will map them using the supplier's tax identity zone (ISO 3166-2:PT codes) as per the following table:

 | Code | Name | GOBL Tax Identity Zone |
 | --- | --- | --- |